-Mr. Basketball in 1959, he was a harbinger of the go-go Sixties, when shooters were given a free rein to do their thing.
-He scored 56 points twice for IU.
-One of those occasions was against Michigan State.
-He scored 44 in the other game that season against the Spartans for an even 100 in one season.
+Voted Indiana's Mr. Basketball in 1959, he was a harbinger of the go-go Sixties, when shooters were given a free rein to do their thing.
+He scored 56 points twice at Indiana University, once as a junior in an overtime game at Minnesota and again as a senior against Michigan State.
+He scored 44 in the other game against the Spartans that season for an even 100.

 Decades later, when Rayl was encouraging Michigan State coach Jud Heathcote to recruit Matt Painter, Heathcote called him.